Joy Erdile, MSc, RD/RDN

 • Published researcher in mental health nutrition (see below)

-• In private practice since 2008, bridging the gap between clinical research and practical, real-life nutrition strategies.
+• In private practice since 2008, bridging the gap between current clinical knowledge and practical, real-life nutrition strategies.

 • Supporting clients in the Tri-Cities (Coquitlam, Port Coquitlam, Port Moody) and the Greater Vancouver (Burnaby, New Westminster, Pitt Meadows, Surrey, and beyond)